Roberto Bacchiocchi (keyboards, vocals)

 Nino Russo (sax, percussion)

 One of the few professional bands from the Marche, on the Adriatic side of central Italy, AgorÓ were formed in 1974 near Ancona, and played a jazz-rock very influenced by the likes of Weather Report or the Italian group Perigeo, with a very limited use of progressive sounds.
-Some of the band members had previously been in a rock band called Oz Master Magnus Ltd.
+Two of the band members, Bacchiocchi and Colafrancesco, had already made some records first using the name Paolo e Francesco and later as Oz Master Magnus Ltd.

 Despite not being so popular they were contacted to